Sapana-Micro-Software/Multi-Model-Agentic-AI/README.md

 # Multi-Model Agentic AI

-Copyright (C) 2025, Shyamal Chandra
+Copyright (C) 2025, Shyamal Suhana Chandra
 No MIT License

 A comprehensive, production-ready C++ multi-agent system where each agent uses llm.c for LLM inference, maintains working memory with MDL-normalized context, ruminates on tasks using chain-of-thought reasoning, and can communicate via direct messaging.